Connecting to flat files

 3. Connect to a CSV file

-The following walkthrough shows you how to manually create a data connector for a text file which contains comma-delimited stock price data.
+As an alternative to dragging and dropping as shown above, the following walkthrough shows you how to manually create a data connector for a text file which contains comma-delimited stock price data.

 Date,Close,Volume,Open,Low,High 2006-01-03,82.06,11715200,82.45,80.81,82.55 2006-01-04,81.95,9837800,82.2,81.33,82.5 2006-01-05,82.5,7213500,81.4,80.999,82.9 2006-01-06,84.95,8197300,83.95,83.41,85.03 2006-01-09,83.73,6857800,83.9,83.38,84.25 2006-01-10,84.07,5701000,83.15,83.12,84.12 2006-01-11,84.17,5776400,84.37,83.4,84.81 2006-01-12,83.57,4924100,83.82,83.4,83.96 2006-01-13,83.17,6921700,83,82.5,83.45 ...